karakun/karakun.github.io/_posts/2018-06-29-flavoured-artefacts-with-gradle.md

 }
 {% endhighlight %}

-And finally we want to have a task for each artefact to be generated.
+To make it easier to execute sub-steps of the build, it's nice to have a task for each artefact to be generated.
+Thus we need a way to dynamically add build tasks for each variant we want to build.
-In our case such is a ShadowJar task.
+In our case the type of such is a `ShadowJar` task.
-To make this concise and clean and easy to extend, we can use the Gradle DSL based on Groovy.
+To make this concise, clean and easy to extend, we can use the Gradle DSL based on Groovy.

 First, we define a array of the variants we want: